INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 - How is this different than Bryna Johnson or Andrew Huberman?

-- How is this different than DIY-Bio, Citizen Science, etc.?
+- How is this different than DIY-Bio, Citizen Science, Nootropics, Transhumanism, etc.?

 - Are there payment implants?